Using a Data Insight

 Use the following steps to take any of the actions that you are allowed to do on a data insight that you are viewing:

-1. Click the Actions icon in the far right of the toolbar to open a menu with the available actions.
+1. Click the Actions button in the far right of the toolbar to open a menu with the available actions.

 2. Select the action you want to take.
 Depending on your role (owner, editor, viewer)